jdjakub/phd-thesis/ch-background.md

 From this perspective, the Volatility Split, carefully preserved by Unix from the dawn of computing, looks like an *implementation detail* being obnoxiously raised to the level of major design concern.
 The question of whether the variable X should live as dancing electrons or as magnetic domains resembles the question of at which precise address a new string buffer should live in memory.
 So-called "manual" memory allocation routines like `malloc()` actually remove the need for the programmer to "manually" decide such an implementation detail.^[The "manual" term refers to the management of allocation *lifetime*, in contrast to *garbage collection* which automatically decides when to free memory.]

 Meanwhile, the Change By Re-creation model seems like an unnecessarily convoluted path to do a simple thing.
 Suppose we want the field `foo` of object `greeter` to change to `"Hello"`.
 The system knows the object referred to by the name `greeter` and knows how the field `foo` is stored.
 It seems odd to have to dig through code and re-generate the object along with everything it touched.
 Surely we ought be able to just type `greeter.foo = "Hello"`.
-Bret Victor dubbed this "destroy-the-world programming", though Basman et al. rescue the concept as "Queen of Sheba Adaptation" by addressing the cost (I lose all my data, see Consequence 1)—presumably as an implementation detail (i.e. you can still just type greeter.foo = "Hello".)
+Bret Victor dubbed this "destroy-the-world programming" \cite{BretVictor}, though Basman et al. \cite{Externalize} rescue the concept as "Queen of Sheba Adaptation" by addressing the cost (I lose all my data, see Consequence 1)—presumably as an implementation detail (i.e. you can still just type `greeter.foo = "Hello"`.)

-As examined by Gabriel\ \cite{WIB} and Kell\ \cite{KellOS}, Unix "won" in a way that Lisp and Smalltalk did not, firmly establishing the Unix Paradigm as ubiquitous.
+As examined by Gabriel\ \cite{WIB} and Kell\ \cite{Kell-OS}, Unix "won" in a way that Lisp and Smalltalk did not, firmly establishing the Unix Paradigm as ubiquitous.
 Where Lisp and Smalltalk exist, they are processes sitting within Unix and saving to "image" files.
 For implementors of novel programming systems, the tenacious Volatility Split and Change By Re-creation model clash with the Interactive Paradigm natural to the enterprise.

-## Self-sustainability
+# Self-sustainability
 This is one of the properties of programming systems that we are interested in for this thesis.
 To a first approximation, self-sustainability involves being able to evolve and re-program a system, using itself, while it is running.

 It is instructive to start by examining Unix in this light.
 At the "large" scope, we have shell scripts coordinating files and processes within the running Unix system.
 We also have individual processes---text editors, compilers, interpreters, debuggers---which change the large-scale system state (files), such as by creating new programs.
 In this way, a Unix system is evolved and re-programmed using itself, while it is running; Unix (i.e. Programming-in-the-large) is self-sustainable.

 The matter is complicated by the fact that a small minority of special changes require restarting the system to take effect.
 However, the spirit of the "while it is running" condition is that the system does not need to be *destroyed and rebuilt from scratch*.
 Because the "state" of the large scope is mainly files, the destructive operation here is not so much "restart" as perhaps "reset" or "reinstall".

-In contrast, for a programming system that exists as a process within Unix, its data structures in volatile memory will be permanently lost if it is restarted, and these data structures may well be an important part of its state as a continuously running interactive programming system.
+In contrast, for a programming system that exists as a process *within* Unix, its data structures in volatile memory will be permanently lost if it is restarted, and these data structures may well be an important part of its state as a continuously running interactive programming system.
 Indeed, when we turn our attention to the "small" scope of the Unix Paradigm, we mostly do not see self-sustainability.

-### Self-Sustainability at the Small Scope
+## Self-Sustainability at the Small Scope
 Compiled programming languages like C++ or Java are used via several different Unix processes.
 These include interactive ones like text editors, and batch-mode ones like the compiler.
 Some compilers are *self-hosting*, meaning that they can compile their own source code into a functionally identical compiler program:

 1. Say we design a novel language *NovLang* that we want to use.